Alan W. Jones: Post-World War II

 After retiring, Jones lived in Washington, DC.
 He was active in the 106th Infantry Division's veterans association and was a member of the Army and Navy Club and the Corinthian Yacht Club.

 Death and burial

 Jones was diagnosed with cancer in 1968.
 His condition steadily worsened and in December he was moved to Walter Reed Hospital for treatment.
 He died there on January 22, 1969.
-His funeral took place at the Fort Myer, Virginia post chapel on January 27 and was attended by several 106th Infantry Division veterans, including his former division artillery commander and chief of staff.
+His funeral took place at the Fort Myer, Virginia post chapel on January 27 and was attended by several 106th Infantry Division veterans, including his former division artillery commander.
 Jones was buried at Arlington National Cemetery.

 Awards

 Jones was a recipient of the Purple Heart for his World War II service.
 In addition, he received the Legion of Honor and the Croix de Guerre from France.

 Family

 In 1917, Jones married Alys O. Pickering (1899–1998) of Prescott, Washington.
 They were the parents of two children, Colonel Alan W. Jones Jr. (1921–2014), a career Army officer and Hallie (1924–2008), the wife of U.S. Marine Corps Colonel Ewald A. Vom Orde.